katrinasuherman/HealthyRecipeAnalysis/README.md

 Doing these steps enable us to create a robust framework, allowing it easier to analyze the relationship between nutritional values and recipe characteristics.

-## Data Cleaning and Exploratory Data Analysis
+# Data Cleaning and Exploratory Data Analysis

+# Data Cleaning
 After we added additional columns such as `is_healthy`, `sugar`, and `saturated_fat`, we performed a series of data cleaning steps:

 <!-- Describe, in detail, the data cleaning steps you took and how they affected your analyses.
 The steps should be explained in reference to the data generating process.
 Show the head of your cleaned DataFrame (see Part 2: Report for instructions). -->